The inescapable impact of 'data gravity' on every organisation

 These kinds of data gravity spikes will cause latency and data portability issues, the likes of which are inescapable if organisations don't have a plan in place to deal with their growing data volumes.

 There is a silver lining: Digital Realty's How to Mitigate The Effects of Data Gravity report provides these tips:

 1. Plot where your data is and where it will be - this means planning ahead to ensure that capacity and latency issues are offset to ensure operational efficiency and to expand in new markets.

-3. Identify bottlenecks in your data centre strategy - these bottlenecks could include poor data centre location that increases latency issues, there could be sustainability conflicts if the data centre does not meet standards.
+3. Identify bottlenecks in your data center strategy - these bottlenecks could include poor data center location that increases latency issues, there could be sustainability conflicts if the data center does not meet standards.
 Even skills shortages can contribute to bottlenecks.